ErpNetDocs/tech/modules/my/documents/index.md

 ## Interface

-The screen is composed of a table containing all document records which are related to the currently logged-in user.
+The screen consits of a table containing all document records which are assigned to the currently logged-in user.

 It allows simple operations like searching, filtering, and sorting, as well as more advanced options.